 Latest project activities

-- Next steps: development of a Position Paper currently underway
+- April 2018: development of draft Position Paper

 - February 2018: 1 day follow-up workshop with stakeholders